-P Plate driving is by far the riskiest period in a driver's life.
-A learner driver’s risk of crashing increases 20 to 30 times as soon as they pass their driving test and remains extremely high for the first six months.
+P-plate driving is by far the riskiest period in a driver's life.
+A novice driver’s risk of crashing increases 20 to 30 times as soon as they pass their driving test and remains extremely high for the first six months.

-The target learner drivers typically fixate on is 'passing the test'; this is understandable – they’re keen to get their driver's licence.
-This target becomes the focus of what they want to learn, and what they are taught.
+The target learner drivers typically fixate on is 'passing the test'.
+This is understandable – they’re keen to get their driver's licence – but this target becomes the focus of what they want to learn and what they are taught.
 Because current driving tests don't assess learners' ability to drive safely on their own, learner drivers tend not to want to learn safe solo driving behaviours.

 The sportsperson who thinks they're ready for the finals because they won their first game has grossly underestimated the task that lies ahead.